ABOUT STORYTIME SHARE

-The purpose of this site is to offer and to exchange ideas regarding storytimes that ARTICULATE early literacy information to adults.
+The purpose of the Storytime Share is to offer and to exchange ideas regarding storytimes that ARTICULATE early literacy information to adults.
 You can search, or browse by category or date.

 Click Submit an Idea tab to submit your ideas and/or documents of handouts and/or whole storytime plans.

 The purpose of this website is not to give instruction on the overall planning of storytimes.
 There are many resources for that.
 This website offers example of ways you can insert early literacy information for parents and caregivers into your storytimes.
 You can help them see how what you do and what they do or can do at home helps them to support their children's early literacy development in enjoyable ways.

 In any one storytime it is recommended that you concentrate on highlighting only one early literacy skill or component so as not to overwhelm the participants.
 We highlight the skill by giving three early literacy "asides" or tips directed to the adults, each about 30 - 45 seconds long.
 One model to follow is to have the three asides have different purposes, but all support the early literacy skill you have decided to highlight for that storytime.
 The first aside is the Explain Aside, the second is the Example Aside, and the last is the Empower Aside.